Explore with your senses: Taste

 There are lots of cool things you may not know about your sense of taste or your mouth.

-- Everyone has a varied number of tastebuds, which is why things taste different to each person.
-You might have anywhere between 2000-10,000, while some people have even more!
+- Everyone has a varied number of taste buds, which is why things taste different to each person.
+You might have anywhere between 2,000 and 10,000, while some people have even more!

-- Have you ever drunk juice after brushing your teeth or eating a particular meal and noticed it tastes weird?
-You can actually tweak your tastebuds by mixing different foods with certain chemicals.
+- Have you ever had a sip of juice after brushing your teeth or eating a particular meal and noticed it tastes weird?
+You can actually tweak your taste buds by mixing different foods with certain chemicals.
 One of the chemicals in toothpaste suppresses your sweetness receptors, as does a compound in artichokes.

 - Your sense of taste and smell are linked.
-If you can’t smell very well due to a nasty cold, you’ll find that your sense of taste in dampened too.
+If you can’t smell very well due to a nasty cold, you’ll find that your sense of taste is dampened too.

 But what about taste in the rest of nature?